Mainly cold, dry weather expected in most parts of country

 Temperature of some major cities recorded this morning:

-Islamabad and Quetta eight degree centigrade, Lahore twelve, Karachi sixteen, Peshawar ten, Gilgit three, Murree one and Muzaffarabad seven degree centigrade.
+Islamabad ten degree centigrade, Lahore fifteen, Karachi seventeen, Peshawar fourteen, Quetta and Muzaffarabad eight, Gilgit six and Murree two degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cold and dry weather is expected in Srinagar, Jammu, Anantnag and Shopian while partly cloudy and cold in Leh, Pulwama and Baramula.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy and cold weather is expected in Srinagar, Anantnag, Pulwama, Baramula, Leh and Shopian while dry in Jammu.

 Temperatures recorded this morning:

-Srinagar, Pulwama, Shopian and Baramula zero degree centigrade, Jammu ten, Leh minus six and Anantnag minus one degree centigrade.
+Srinagar, Baramula and Pulwama two degree centigrade, Jammu fourteen, Leh minus seven, Anantnag and Shopian three degree centigrade.